Strictly Come Dancing 2020: Who Will Win? November 30th Update

 The line-up for the 2020 series is the usual eclectic mix of celebrities and near-celebrities across a wide age spectrum.
 This show favours the young and fleet-of-foot and it is no surprise that the bookmakers’ odds reflect this reality.

-YouTube star, HRVY, is also tipped to do well and bookie BoyleSports offers odds of 6/1 that the 21-year old will triumph.
+YouTube star, HRVY, is also tipped to do well and bookie 888Sport offers odds of 5/1 that the 21-year old will triumph.
 The singer and TV presenter, whose real name is Harvey Cantwell, is greatly looking forward to his Strictly experience and his tender age will surely be a positive as young’uns tend to be a little more flexible and fitter than older contestants.

-Clare Amfo, 36-year old Radio 1 presenter, shares the same odds as Jason, this time with bookie BoyleSports.
+Clare Amfo, 36-year old Radio 1 presenter, has odds of 12/1 with bookie William Hill.
 She acknowledges the importance of the Strictly Come Dancing show to the nation’s psyche, saying “As we know this year has been a real challenge, and escapism through dancing is something I know we all enjoy”.
 Hear, Hear!

-In the middle ranks of the dozen celebrities, we have Good Morning Britain presenter Ranvir Singh on 28/1 from Bet365 and JJ Chalmers, formerly of the Royal Marines and Invictus Games medalist, with odds of 33/1 from bookie William Hill.
+In the middle ranks of the dozen celebrities, we have Good Morning Britain presenter Ranvir Singh on 50/1 from Bet365 and JJ Chalmers, formerly of the Royal Marines and Invictus Games medalist, with odds of 40/1.

 43-year-old Ranvir follows in the sparkly shoes of fellow GMB contestants of years past including Susanna Reid (runner-up in 2013), Richard Arnold and Charlotte Hawkins.
 She lacks belief in her abilities, saying “It feels like I’m on a rollercoaster…Hopefully after the first dance I will feel exhilarated rather than sick”.